 As set forth in the table above, for 2010, we changed the size of our equity-based awards to Messrs.
-Taiclet and Marshall, while maintaining the size of our equity-based awards to Messrs.
+Taiclet, Bartlett and Marshall, while maintaining the size of our equity-based awards to Messrs.
 Hess and DiSanto.
 The percentage change in equity values reflected in the table above for Mr. Bartlett is not indicative of the change in size of his equity-based award by the Committee in 2010, as his award in 2009 reflects the equity value received by Mr. Bartlett in consideration of his joining the Company and expected future contributions.
 The equity-based awards in 2010 for Mr. Taiclet increased by 24%, and the awards for Mr. Marshall increased by 50%.
-In determining the size of these awards for 2010, the Committee first considered the total value/spend on equity for 2009, which was used as the foundation for determining the 2010 equity budget.
-The Committee reviewed and approved a range of award valuations for each employee level.
-For our named executive officers, the Committee approved a budget of approximately \$14.0 million and determined the appropriate allocations to each executive officer based on peer group competitive assessment data provided by PM&P, the current pay position, performance, goal achievement, changes in job responsibilities, and historical data of awards made to executives in prior years.
+In determining the size of our equity-based awards to our named executive officers in 2010, the Committee considered peer group competitive assessment data, changes in job responsibilities and historical data of awards made to executives in prior years.
 The Committee determined to increase the size of the equity-based awards for Mr. Taiclet in recognition of the increased scale and complexity of the Company and Mr. Marshall in recognition of his assumption of an expanded leadership role and greater job responsibilities as President of our U.S. Tower Division.